priimak/til/scala/type_classes_1.md

 _implicits_ and _implict scope_ [[4](#ref4)] to emulate such behaviour.

-In Scala, type class is defined as trait that posses certain functions and an implicit objects or values that instances of this trait for all types that are made to be a member of this type class.
+In Scala, type class is defined as trait that posses certain functions and an implicit objects or values that are instances of this trait for all types that are made to be members of this type class.

 In our case we define type class `ImageDimensions` trait with a function that for a given